Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: De-convolution

-When using the $\tt{WSClean}$ algorithm, several parameters must be manually chosen, such as selecting between natural weighting, uniform weighting, or Briggs weighting, which can affect the spatial resolution and noise level of the resulting image.
+When using {\tt{WSClean}}, several parameters must be manually chosen, such as selecting between natural weighting, uniform weighting, or Briggs weighting, which can affect the spatial resolution and noise level of the resulting image.
 The number of deconvolution iterations impacts the required computation time and result quality, with the number of iterations heavily relying on the user’s data processing experience.
 Other parameters include loop gain and window size.
-Additionally, the $\tt{WSClean}$ algorithm is known to introduce spurious structures such as scattered spots or wave-like features on extended source characteristics.
+Additionally, {\tt{WSClean}} is known to introduce spurious structures such as scattered spots or wave-like features on extended source characteristics.
 To address these issues, we are exploring the use of deep learning algorithms.